TyberiusPrime/mbf-bam-quantifier/docs/content/docs/reference/input section.md

 and will be summed only once into the final gene count.

-The other option is to 'remove', which will ignore any reads in these exons (And report them multiple times in the outut, with 0 reads each!).
+The other option is to 'remove', which will ignore any reads in these exons (And report them multiple times in the output, with 0 reads each!).
 That's what featureCounts does.
 (I'm not convinced this is actually a useful mode, but we want to be able to emulate featureCounts).